Karen Mayo

 In addition to themes of personal history, May also frequently works on found ephemera from art publications, co-opting the imagery with her own line-work and text.
 In 2023, seven of these mixed-media detournements were acquired by the San Francisco Museum of Modern Art.

-May’s work has been published and exhibited widely in the Bay Area, notably at the Oakland Museum of California, Minnesota Street Project in San Francisco, and Personal Space Gallery in Vallejo, CA. A two-part solo exhibition entitled Karen May: ArtForum Interventions (2024) was presented by the Arts Center at Duck Creek in East Hampton, NY.
 Karen May has worked at NIAD Art Center in Richmond, CA since 2011.
+Her work has been published and exhibited widely in the Bay Area, notably at the Oakland Museum of California, Minnesota Street Project in San Francisco, and Personal Space Gallery in Vallejo, CA. A two-part solo exhibition entitled Karen May: ArtForum Interventions (2024) was presented by the Arts Center at Duck Creek in East Hampton, NY

 Artist Statement

-Often times the boundaries between mediums and styles commingle in Karen May’s work.
-Karen shares, “Some of the things I’m making are collages, some of them are maps.
+In Karen May's work, the boundaries between media and styles commingle.
+She shares, “Some of the things I’m making are collages, some of them are maps.
 What I do with the maps is I work on them and then they turn into collages.
-And the same with with a book.”
+And the same with a book.”

-Karen’s family is deeply important to her and continues to be an inspiration for her across materials.
-Often she draws portraits of her mother with colored pencils or creates works for her brother.
+May’s family is deeply important to her and continues to be an inspiration for her across her practice.
 Karen uses her art as a “memory tool.”
-Sharing about one drawing, she says “This is a picture of my mom and me.
+Over the years, she has drawn many portraits of her mother.
+Describing one such work, Karen shares, “This is a picture of my mom and me.
 My mom’s name was Madeleine May, my father was Wallace G May.
-My father and mother are up in heaven now .
+My father and mother are up in heaven now.
 If I have to remember my mom I can draw a picture of my mom.
 One way or the other I’m always thinking of my mom.”

-Another significant subject for Karen’s work are cats.
-She walks us through her process by sharing, “Well first I draw the head, that’s always the first part, oh you draw the body then.
+These portraits often shift playfully into abstraction.
+Many drawn and fiber works contain fields of geometric designs: triangles, diamonds, and grids which Karen describes as “shapes that are special to me.”
+Sometimes these structures reference initials of family members (the M for May is also an inverted W for Wallace, etc.).
+Other times, the arrangements represent calendar squares, flower petals, swimming fish, and pointy cat ears.
+A significant subject for May’s work is cats.
+She walks us through her process: “Well first I draw the head, that’s always the first part, oh you draw the body then.
 Then you draw the whiskers up.
-Last she draws in the tail.”
-Karen is also enthusiastic about creating cats in clay: “I made it out of clay and kitty said it looked so pretty.
-But also kitty told me that it wasn’t done and you needed to add a head, the eyes, also the ears, the nose and the mouth.
+Last, she draws in the tail.”
+May is also enthusiastic about creating cats in clay: “I made it out of clay and Kitty said it looked so pretty.
+But also Kitty told me that it wasn’t done and you needed to add a head, the eyes, also the ears, the nose and the mouth.
 Kitty said ‘how about a hat?”

-Karen has a sharp eye for fashion and loves working in fiber arts, including dress making and doll making: “Sometimes I make fashion dresses.
+May has a sharp eye for fashion and loves working in fiber arts, including dressmaking and doll making: “Sometimes I make fashion dresses.
 I try to be easy with myself.
 Sometimes I make a picture of something, maybe Karen or her mother or a dress.”
-In addition to her interest in fashion, Karen enjoys the rhythm of working by hand on a loom, sharing “One of the things she does at the center is weaving, over and under, over and under.
+In addition to her interest in fashion, May enjoys the rhythm of working by hand on a loom, explaining, “One of the things she does at the center is weaving, over and under, over and under.
 Some of it I do by hand, I go knitting along the way.”

 Exhibition Highlights